deckhouse/deckhouse/candi/cloud-providers/gcp/docs/ENVIRONMENT.md

 title: "Cloud provider — GCP: Preparing environment"
 ---

 You need to create a service account so that Deckhouse can manage resources in the Google Cloud.
-The detailed instructions for creating a service account are available in the [provider's documentation](https://cloud.google.com/iam/docs/service-accounts).
+Below is a brief sequence of steps to create a service account.
+If you need detailed instructions, you can find them in the [provider's documentation](https://cloud.google.com/iam/docs/service-accounts).

 > **Note!** The created `service account key` cannot be restored, you can only delete and create a new one.

-Below is a brief sequence of required actions.

-## Setup using Google cloud console
+## Setup using Google Cloud Console

 Follow this [link](https://console.cloud.google.com/iam-admin/serviceaccounts), select your project and create a new service account or select an existing one.